Unpacking Viral Commercial Success: The Good, The Bad, and The Amusing

 Marketing sage Emily Zhang weighs in:

-“Awareness engages people on a to make matters more complex level, creating memorable interactions.
+“Awareness engages people on a further level, creating memorable interactions.
 It humanizes brands, making them relatable and approachable.”

 Who’d have thought laughter could trim over just whiskers?

-3. Timing: Is It the Esoteric or Just a Lucky Touch?
+3. Timing: Is It the Secret or Just a Lucky Touch?

 Like snagging the perfect parking spot in Austin, timing can be supreme.
 Oreo’s “You can still dunk in the dark” tweet during the 2013 Super Bowl blackout exemplified the skill of seizing the moment for viral achievement.
 As nimble as a New Yorker weaving through Times Square, the tweet illustrated the skill of timing in the marketing domain.